Phil Craig: Leader of South Africa’s Referendum Party

 43:13.77 – Phil Craig

-You know? yeah the mineral wealth probably more than most other nations on earth yeah South Africa doesn’t have to be a poor country.
-It’s vast.
-Yeah, it’s a million square hectares and we’ve you know we’ve got a population of 70000000 I mean it’s you know South Africa should be absolutely sailing.
+Yeah the mineral wealth probably more than most other nations on earth, South Africa doesn’t have to be a poor country.
+It’s vast, it’s a million square hectares and we’ve got a population of 70000000.
+I mean it’s South Africa should be absolutely sailing.
 And it’s not purely because of self-inflicted policy South Africa is a man-made disaster.

 43:36.74 – Brian David Crane

-And your vision for the western cape if and when it’s able to secede what does that look like it’s on the model of a Singapore or a Hong Kong or what does it?
-What?
-What is it? it’s non racialism.
+And your vision for the Western Cape if and when it’s able to secede what does that look like it’s on the model of a Singapore or a Hong Kong or what does it?
+It’s non racialism.
 But what is it?
 What does it look like as far as what?
 What do you see?

 43:53.17 – Phil Craig